INDVSTRVS was launched in November 2016.

 It’s a philosophical position that is shared by many.
 Particularly for digital natives, where users grew up with the expectation of access to free content, this position best reflects user sentiment.

-I took on INDVSTRVS as a life-long project; to be an example of ethical journalism.
-My hope is to make INDVSTRVS a sustainable business and a trusted source for business journalism.
+Our aim and achievement is to make INDVSTRVS a sustainable business and a trusted source for business journalism.

 What makes INDVSTRVS stand out from other publications?